 How do they do that?

-First, they’ve created a Facebook shop (btw, here is a meaty step-by-step guide about adding your shop on Facebook, a barrel of honney… and a spoon of tar).
+First, they’ve created a Facebook shop.
 You can browse products there and get instant support through Facebook Messenger.
 Their customer care team loves messaging, and it is as quick as thought.
 Check out our guide on Facebook below.

 Then, they organize annual scent events so that everyone could smell all those yummy fragrances produced by Rustic Escentuals.
 That’s also an excellent opportunity to meet the staff.

 The only channel I failed to find is an Etsy shop.
-They might be loosing opportunities to sell to 31.7 million active buyers.
-You will find lots of trick about selling on Etsy in my beginner’s guide to Etsy setup and success.
+They might be losing opportunities to sell to 31.7 million active buyers.
+You will find lots of tricks about selling on Etsy in my beginner’s guide to Etsy setup and success.

 Rustic Escentuals is a homegrown business that started in a garage in 1999.
 They still do not have a physical store, but there is a 12,000 ft. warehouse facility for those who live in the Greenville/Spartanburg South Carolina area.
 So customers are welcome to pick up their orders to save on shipping costs.